objectionary/lints/src/main/resources/org/eolang/motives/names/compound-name.md

-# Attribute name shouldn't be compound
+# Attribute Names Should Not Be Compound

-In the code, all objects that aren't formations should have a single word in their name.
+All objects that are not formations must have single-word names.
-This is because if the name is compound, it means the context in the program is too large, and it needs to be decomposed.
+Compound names indicate that the program context is too large and needs to be decomposed.

 Incorrect: